TheOriginalYangster/my-website/README.md

 The Contact Me and Send a Message forms do not work and need to be fixed. <br>
 Fix up images and working links to past projects. <br>
 Ensure HTTPS is working.
+Get new icon for iPhone link preview.
+Flavicon is too low-res.